Top 10 Plants for Clay Soil

 Japanese Iris

-Among the showiest and most recognizable garden flowers, Japanese iris is a beloved beardless variety and a great plant for clay soil.
+Among the showiest and most recognizable garden flowers, Japanese iris is a beloved beardless variety and one of our favorite plants for clay soil.
 As long as the soil is moist, it’s more adaptable than bearded types.

 Black-Eyed Susan